"I get commissions for purchases made through links in this post."

-Channel trucks on the other hands are built up of a channel-shaped axle using bolts to attach into a hanger with springs and dampers inside.
+Channel trucks on the other hand are built up of a channel-shaped axle using bolts to attach into a hanger with springs and dampers inside.
 These elements support controlling the amounts of movement generated by the trucks.

 Some channel trucks are adjustable to get more or less turn.